 A later echocardiogram revealed the disconcerting fact that the Left Ventricular Ejection Fraction (LVEF) was now 45.
 The LVEF is the percentage of the blood in the left ventricle that is pumped out with each contraction.
 Normal is considered to be 50 to 70.
 After the previous heart attack it was 65, and it had been recently measured at 67.

-Although the D2 artery is only a narrow branch off the left anterior descending artery, its effect was greater in this case.
-The reason is that in the previous situation collateral circulation had built up over time such that blood continued to flow around the clot as it formed.
+Although the D2 artery is only a narrow branch off the much larger left anterior descending artery, its effect was greater in this case.
+The reason is that in the previous situation collateral circulation had built up around the narrowing artery as it eventually approached a 90% blockage, so the difference when a clot created a 100% blockage was not that great.
 This time, the clot suddenly appeared, and the lack of blood flow in the part of the D2 artery beyond it resulted in loss of heart muscle.

-Over the last several months I had been returning to the gym, including time on the treadmill.
-I've already noticed some breathlessness when going up and down stairs, but doctors have assured me that medications and cardio rehab will improve the situation in time.
+Over the last several months I had been regularly visiting the gym, including time on the treadmill.
+I've already noticed some breathlessness after climbing stairs, but doctors have assured me that medications and cardio rehab will improve the situation in time.